Venoxity-Development/documentation/getting-started/quickstart.md

 A friendly, feature-packed plugin that brings realistic vehicle control and immersive driving mechanics to Grand Theft Auto V.

 ## SimpleHUD

+A lightweight script for Grand Theft Auto V that displays your location, compass, and time in a clean, customizable HUD keeping important info visible without distraction.

 ## WeaponControl